Welcome to today's edition of the Rush 24-7 podcast.

 And then I saw Geraldo.

-They went, they went to Geraldo, right?
+They went to Geraldo, right?

-I mean, nobody was prepared for this to happen a Saturday, and I think that there who will never know, probably, but I just find it difficult to think that there was a um that it was a coincidence that the verdict was announced late on a Saturday when nobody was really expecting it to happen.
+And I think that there, who will never know, probably, but I just find it difficult to think that there was a, that it was a coincidence that the verdict was announced late on a Saturday when nobody was really expecting it to happen.

 And it might have been a rather smart thing to do.

-And there are some vigils going on, and there are some maybe you'd call them rallies, and so forth.
+And there are some vigils going on, and there are some maybe you'd call them rallies and so forth.

-But you know, I get the impression, and I really, I really believe this.
+But, you know, I get the impression, and I really, I really believe this.

-If you look at the people unhappy with this, and maybe I'm I'm dead wrong about this, but no matter where you go, CNN, MSNBC, some of the some of the blogs, of course, we had the NFL players uh tweeting on this, but they're just I don't know.
+If you look at the people unhappy with this, and maybe I'm dead wrong about this, but no matter where you go, CNN, MSNBC, some of the blogs, of course, we had the NFL players tweeting on this, but they're just, I don't know, their heart doesn't seem to be fully invested in this thing.

 And as a result, the media is doing everything it can to fire up emotions.